anthemion-org/ogle-web/README.md

 I created the [first version](https://github.com/anthemion-org/ogle) of this app years back, when I was learning C#.
 I created this version when I was learning React.

-Ogle is a progressive web app, so you can install it on your phone much like any other app.
+Ogle is a progressive web app, so you can install it on your phone somewhat like a native app.
 If you navigate to the [play address](https://www.anthemion.org/play-ogle/), your phone should offer to install it.
 Your phone’s browser will also display _Install app_ (or similar) in its page menu.

 If you find a bug, write to [support@anthemion.org](mailto://support@anthemion.org).

 ## License

 Ogle has copyright ©2006-2023 Jeremy Kelly.
-You can view the source code here or copy it to your device, but — for now, at least — _you may not reuse or redistribute it_.
+You may view the source code here, or copy it to your device, but _you may not reuse or redistribute it_.
 I may open-source it some day.

 The Ogle word lists derive from [SCOWL](https://wordlist.sourceforge.net/), copyright ©2000-2004 Kevin Atkinson.
 Use and distribution of SCOWL are subject to the terms of the [SCOWL License](Misc/scowl_license.txt).